 Might one not therefore generalise, and predict that there will be an increased range of allusions to the forms and functions of variety-specific language, as authors tap the powerful expressive resources of this domain?
 Might one not expect to see a wider use of distinctive regional and social accents, both national and international?
 Might one not expect to see a wider use of variety conventions - both norms, and departures from norms?
 Given the tradition of the play within the play, or the film within the film, might not increasing use be made of the variety within the variety?
 As a consequence, might it therefore become increasingly difficult to identify clear genres, along traditional lines, in their stead finding works which juxtapose variety forms for particular effects?
-For example, the public discussion which followed the recent award of the Booker McConnell prize to D.M.
-Thomas' The White Hotel paid particular attention to the mix of varieties it used - poetry, documentary prose, imaginative prose, letter-writing, postcards, scholarly writing, footnotes, and so on.
+For example, the public discussion which followed the award of the Booker McConnell prize to D.M.
+Thomas' The White Hotel a few years ago paid particular attention to the mix of varieties it used - poetry, documentary prose, imaginative prose, letter-writing, postcards, scholarly writing, footnotes, and so on.
 Is there not a linguistic fashion in its infancy here, which bodes well for the novel, given the potential scope of that genre to incorporate and juxtapose large- as well as small-scale variety features?
+Equally, does this trend not bode ill for the short story?